DavidTPate/pendragon/README.md

 the best way to kill each beast quickly; and the skill of cutting it up properly afterwards so everyone, from hounds and dog boys to the sponsor, gets their correct share.

-Generally, a Hunting roll made to pursue a beast through the wilderness is opposed by that creature’s Avoidance roll (see "Natural Beasts" in Appendix 2 for a detailed explanation), modified by terrain as noted below.
-In addition to dictating one’s ability to hunt game, the Hunting skill is also used to test general woodland and wilderness knowledge.
+Generally, a Hunting roll made to pursue a beast through the wilderness is opposed by that creature's Avoidance roll (see "Natural Beasts" in Appendix 2 for a detailed explanation), modified by terrain as noted below.
+In addition to dictating one's ability to hunt game, the Hunting skill is also used to test general woodland and wilderness knowledge.
 A successful Hunting roll (indicating an innate sense of direction, as well as the need to check the route with passersby, seek trails and roads, follow landmarks, and so on) is needed to make progress while traveling in wild or uncharted areas.
 A successful check in this circumstance results in travel at a Leisurely pace, while a critical success allows travel at a Normal pace (see Movement in Chapter 5).

-A failed Hunting roll made to find one’s way in the wilderness means the character is confused and must stop the trip to get his bearings, delaying the journey for an hour or more, depending on Gamemaster preference.
+A failed Hunting roll made to find one's way in the wilderness means the character is confused and must stop the trip to get his bearings, delaying the journey for an hour or more, depending on Gamemaster preference.
 A fumble means the character goes the wrong direction and becomes thoroughly lost.
 (See the "Lost in the Woods" scenario in Appendix 3.)

 Finally, a Hunting roll can be used to forage and hunt for small game.
 Assume that a successful roll means the character has found enough food and potable water to keep himself fed for one day.
 A critical success sustains a character for 1d3 days, or else 1d6 characters for one day (since food spoils).
-A fumble might mean the character is poisoned by tainted food or water, at the Gamemaster’s discretion.
+A fumble might mean the character is poisoned by tainted food or water, at the Gamemaster's discretion.

-Regardless of the purpose of a particular Hunting roll, local terrain can make a difference on a character’s Hunting skill, as shown on the following chart.
+Regardless of the purpose of a particular Hunting roll, local terrain can make a difference on a character's Hunting skill, as shown on the following chart.

 Terrain | Modifier